 Pronunciation of 'Tillandsia'

 The word 'Tillandsia' refers to a genus of plants commonly known as air plants.
-It is pronounced as 'tɪˈlændziə' or 'tɪˈlændʒə' in English (en-US).
+It is pronounced as /tɪˈlændziə/ or /tɪˈlændʒə/ in English.
+The name originates from the Swedish botanist Elias Tillandz.

-The word 'Tillandsia' originates from New Latin, named after the Finnish botanist Elias Tillandz.
+The word 'Tillandsia' originates from New Latin, named after Elias Tillandz, a Swedish botanist.

 Pronunciation Details